bipsec/bangla-dictionary-PyPI/README.md

 # BanglaDictionary

 BanglaDictionary is a Python package that provides a dictionary for the Bengali (Bangla) language.
 It allows you to retrieve meanings, pronunciations, examples, parts of speech, types, and sources of words in the Bengali language.
+Also it is a package that allows to build dictionary from Bangla and all other contents from a Bangla dictionary.
+It allows user how to create online dictionary from scratch and use it to other language'

 ## Installation